David Henry Hwang: Honors/recognition

-Hwang has been awarded numerous grants, including fellowships from the National Endowment for the Arts, a Guggenheim Fellowship and Rockefeller Foundations, the New York State Council on the Arts, and the Pew Charitable Trusts.
-He has been honored with awards from the Asian American Legal Defense and Education Fund, the Association for Asian Pacific American Artists, the Museum of Chinese in the Americas, the East West Players, the Organization of Chinese Americans, the Media Action Network for Asian Americans, the Center for Migration Studies, the Asian American Resource Workshop, the China Institute, and the New York Foundation for the Arts.
+Hwang has been awarded fellowships from the National Endowment for the Arts, a Guggenheim Fellowship and Rockefeller Foundations, the New York State Council on the Arts, and the Pew Charitable Trusts.
+He has been honored with awards from the Asian American Legal Defense and Education Fund.
 In 1998, the nation's oldest Asian American theatre company, the East West Players, christened its new mainstage The David Henry Hwang Theatre.
 Hwang was featured in an autobiographical series by Boise State University with a summary of his early work, as part of the Western Writers Series, written by Douglas Street.
 In 2011, Hwang received the PEN/Laura Pels International Foundation for Theater Award as a Grand Master of American Theater.
 In 2012, he was awarded the William Inge Award for Distinguished Achievement in the American Theatre, the Asia Society Cultural Achievement Award, the China Institute Blue Cloud Award, and the Steinberg Distinguished Playwright Award.
 In 2014, he received the Doris Duke Artist Award.
 In 2015, he received the 2015 ISPA Distinguished Artist Award.

-Mr. Hwang sits on the boards of the Dramatists Guild, Young Playwrights Inc., and the Museum Of Chinese in the Americas (MOCA).
-He conducts interviews on arts-related topics for the national PBS cable television show Asian America.
-From 1994 to 2001, he served by appointment of President Bill Clinton on the President's Committee on the Arts and the Humanities.
+From 1994 to 2001, Hwang served by appointment of President Bill Clinton on the President's Committee on the Arts and the Humanities.

 Hwang holds honorary degrees from Columbia College Chicago (1998), the American Conservatory Theater (2000), Lehigh University (2011), University of Southern California (2013), and State University of New York at Purchase (2015).

 In 2012, Hwang was named a Fellow of United States Artists.

 In 2015, Hwang was named a Ford Foundation Art of Change Fellow.

 In 2018, Hwang earned induction into the American Theater Hall of Fame.